archoncloud/archon-dht/README.md

 ### 1. Overview

 This module provides the peer-to-peer networking stack for the Archon Cloud (AC).
 This networking stack consists of an extension of libp2p's implementation of [Kademlia](http://www.scs.stanford.edu/~dm/home/papers/kpos.pdf) to support Blockchain permissioned subnets enabling more efficient and secure decentralized file storage.
 While currently this module directly supports [Ethereum](https://github.com/archoncloud/archoncloud-ethereum) and [Neo](https://github.com/archoncloud/archoncloud-go/blockchainAPI/neo) permission layers, the extension is generic so that permission layers hosted by other blockchains can be easily integrated.
+This module was purpose-built for the [official archoncloud-go client](https://github.com/archoncloud/archoncloud-go), but is suitable to be used in other client implementations adhering to the Archon Protocol.

 --------------------------------------------------------------------